validatedpatterns/docs/industrial-edge/getting-started.md

 # How to deploy

+1. Install the installation tooling dependencies.
+You will need:
+- `make` - the well-known software build tool
+- `sh` - a POSIX-compatible shell
+- `sed` - the "stream editor", commonly used in shell scripting
+- `oc` - the OpenShift client
+- `jq` - The swiss army knife for JSON
+- `git` - The well known version control utility
+- `ansible` - The well-known automation tool
+- The `kubernetes.core` collection for ansible

 1. Fork the [industrial-edge](https://github.com/hybrid-cloud-patterns/industrial-edge) repo on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.
 1. Fork the [manuela-dev](https://github.com/hybrid-cloud-patterns/manuela-dev) repo on GitHub.
 It is necessary to fork this repo because the GitOps framework will push tags to this repo that match the versions of software that it will deploy.